yceruto/acme-bundle/README.md

         </whitelist>
     </filter>

-Move `assets`, `bin` and `docs` directories at the root-level since they are not part of any Symfony directory convention:
+Move `assets/`, `bin/` and `docs/` directories at the root-level since they are not part of any Symfony directory convention:

     $ mv src/Resources/assets/ src/Resources/bin/ src/Resources/docs/ ./